urob-ctu/docs/docs/reinforcement_learning/road_to_ppo.md

 In this section, we will show that subtracting any baseline function $b(s_t)$ depending only on states, does not change the policy gradient $\nabla_\theta J$.

-For this approach we use the fact known as EGLP lemma:
+For this approach we use the fact known as EGLP (Expected Grad-Log-Prob) lemma:

 $$ \mathbb{E}_{a_t \sim \pi_\theta}[\nabla_\theta \log(P_\theta(x))]=0 $$